vcsjones/vcsjones.dev/_posts/2017-12-13-azure-signtool.md

 categories: General
 ---

-A while ago, Oren Novotny and I started exploring the feasibility of doing Authenticode signing with Azure Key Vault.
+A while ago, Claire Novotny and I started exploring the feasibility of doing Authenticode signing with Azure Key Vault.
 Azure Key Vault lets you do some pretty interesting things, including which lets you treat it as a pseudo network-attached HSM.